jerryheir/callstackTest/README.md

 This is done (Check Search.tsx)

-- ### Cache the results of every search (or have a limit) - do not make an API request if the results are already stored This is done on every successful search request, the data is cached and when the SEARCH API is called and the cached data is displayed.
+- ### Cache the results of every search (or have a limit) - do not make an API request if the results are already stored This is done on every successful search request, the data is cached and when the SEARCH API is called, the cached data is displayed.
 This improved overall performance, and helped with faster loading.
 Since caching enhanced the loading processes, I took it a step further and also cached the image, because I wanted to reduce image loading.

 <image src="./src/Images/sorted.png" height="400" />